AkshayJay29/MS3/README.md

 The user will enter a value between 0-7 to set the guess the location of the ships on the board.
 The user gets 8 guesses, if the user has used all guesses on the first ship, the game will end.
 The user will see where their ships are marked, indicated an S.
-Missed guesses on the opponents board will be marked with an O, hits are indicated by an X.
+Missed guesses on the opponent's board will be marked with an O, hits are indicated by an X.
 Once the user has made their guess, the CPU will automatically respond with a guess.
 The user and computer will take turns guessing.
-The game is finished when either the user or computer has guessed all the opponents ships, or when either player has guessed incorrectly 8 times in a row.
+The game is finished when either the user or computer has guessed all the opponent's ships, or when either player has guessed incorrectly 8 times in a row.

 ## Features